renzasprec/California-Houses/README.md

-# CaliforniaHouses
-Machine Learning - California Houses (Python)
+California House Prices Regression in Python

-Prediction of House Prices in California in Python using PyTorch
+Predicting House Prices in California using PyTorch.